brianminsk/PythonClasses/README.rst

 - PY230: `Internet Programming in Python <https://www.pce.uw.edu/courses/internet-programming-with-python>`_ .

 Since I did not live near Seattle when I was completing the courses and I wanted to start the courses immediately I used the '`online, self-paced <https://www.pce.uw.edu/help/selecting-a-program/learning-formats#selfpaced>`_' learning format.
-The learning format for these courses consisted of reading material, videos of the instructors, and links to external text and video content.
-Each course also had one or two instructors who you could ask questions and who graded our work.
+The learning format for these courses consisted of reading material, videos of the instructors, discussion forums, and links to external text and video content.
+Each course also had one or two instructors to whom you could ask questions and who also graded our work.

 The repository has 3 top-level folders: